 Plans for a new country park to the south of Sopwell Mill Open Space have been proposed as part of the mitigation for a new Strategic Rail Freight Interchange (SRFI).
-With its north entrance adjacent to the south entrance of Sopwell Mill Open Space, the country park will allow visitors the opportunity to extend their walk along the riverside through a near continuous stretch of green spaces.
-The proposed footpath crosses the Ver Valley Trail near the junction of Cottonmill Lane and Butterfield Lane and re-joins the trail just before it passes under the A414.
+With its north entrance adjacent to the south entrance of Sopwell Mill Open Space, the country park will allow visitors the opportunity to extend their journey along the riverside through a near continuous stretch of green spaces.
+The proposed multi-user route, which will facilitate walking, cycling and horse riding, crosses the Ver Valley Trail near the junction of Cottonmill Lane and Butterfield Lane and again just where both routes pass under the A414.
+From there the network of new and existing paths will allow walkers, cyclists and horse riders to reach Smug Oak Lane, south of the M25, and London Colney.
 The Rights of Way improvements planned in this project are unlikely to be completed in their entirety within the lifespan of this GAP, but it is possible that work on the area neighbouring Sopwell Mill Open Space will begin towards the end of this 5 year period.